Skip navigation

 Depending on the type of test or tests you had, your results may show one of the following:

-• Normal glucose levels.
+• Your glucose is at a healthy level for you.
 This means you probably are not at risk for or do not have diabetes.

 If you've been diagnosed with prediabetes or type 2 diabetes, your condition may be managed or even reversed by taking diabetes medicines and making lifestyle changes.
 These include eating a healthy diet, losing weight, and increasing exercise.

-If you have other questions about your diabetes diagnosis or treatment, talk to your health care provider.
+If you have other questions about your diabetes diagnosis or treatment, talk to your provider.

 Is there anything else I need to know about diabetes testing?

-If you've been diagnosed with type 1 diabetes, you will need to monitor blood glucose levels daily, often several times a day.
-Your health care provider can recommend a kit you can use at home.
+If you've been diagnosed with type 1 diabetes, you will need to monitor your blood glucose levels daily, often several times a day.
+Your provider can recommend a kit you can use at home.
 Most kits include a lancet, a device that pricks your finger.
 You will use this to collect a drop of blood for testing.
 There are some newer kits available that don't require pricking your finger.
-Some pregnant women with gestational diabetes may also need to monitor their glucose levels in this way.
+If you are pregnant and have gestational diabetes, you may also need to monitor your glucose levels in this way.

-People with type 2 diabetes will also have to check their blood sugar on a regular basis.
+People with type 2 diabetes must also check their blood sugar regularly.
 If you have type 2 diabetes, talk to your provider about how often it should be checked.

 People with type 2 diabetes may also need to have their insulin levels checked regularly.
 Insulin plays a key role in keeping glucose at the right levels.
 An insulin in blood test is done at a provider's office.